 The Mask and the Metamorphosis

-The Greek word is metanoia.
-It means something else entirely.
+The Greek word means something else entirely.

 In Koine GreekThe common Greek dialect of the 1st century Mediterranean world, and the language of both the New Testament and the Septuagint (the Greek translation of the Hebrew Old Testament).
 Because NT writers drew on LXX vocabulary, NT words arrive already loaded with meaning shaped by the Greek OT.
-More, meta functions as a prefix of radical alteration — a change of place, condition, or direction.
+More, meta(μετά) — a Greek prefix meaning change, or movement beyond: "after," "with," "beyond."
+Attached to a root it drives change in either direction: a surface change of appearance (metaschēmatizō — the mask) or a real change from the inside out (metamorphoō).
+See: The Mask and the Metamorphosis More functions as a prefix of radical alteration — a change of place, condition, or direction.
 Not a horizontal adjustment but a vertical relocation.
-The soul stepping up and outside its own framework to look down clearly at what it couldn’t see from inside.
+Stepping up and outside one’s own framework to see clearly what couldn’t be seen from inside.

-What makes this significant is that the New Testament uses meta compounds on two completely opposite tracks — one driven by the ego, one driven by the Spirit.
-Understanding the difference is the entire point.
+What makes this significant is that the New Testament uses meta compounds on two completely opposite tracks — one driven by what we are on our own, one driven by the Spirit.
+UnderstandingIn the New Testament this is synesis — a bringing-together: scattered pieces drawn into one cohesive whole, not a quantity of information accumulated.
+In plain terms it is connecting the dots — understanding is unification, not accumulation.
+Synonyms: synesis, unification, insight, discernment See The Importance of Understanding in Jesus Christ More the difference is the entire point.

 The Two Tracks